thinkfishhook/swift-style-guide/README.md

 #CGRect Functions

-Swift has extended CGRect to add getters for dimensional values, which means the CGRect functions are not longer required.
+Swift has extended CGRect to add getters for dimensional values, which means the CGRect functions are no longer required.
 Computed properties can be accessed directly

 Note: This is opposite of the convention used in Objective-C